fdelgadodelapuente/tandemx/README.md

 unwm icu

 ```
-and then run it with
+Change the DEM to your prefered file and then run it with

 ```
 tandemxApp.csh tandemxApp.txt unpack geocode